abdulwahhab565/Student-Study-Planner/README.md

 File Structure
 text
 student-study-planner/
-├── index.html          # Main application file
+├── index.php         # Main application file
 └── README.md           # This file
 License
 This project is open source and available under the MIT License.